Position: Agent Should Invoke External Tools ONLY When Epistemically Necessary: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have rapidly evolved beyond text generation into autonomous agents capable of independently planning and executing complex tasks with minimal human oversight~\citep{kolt2025governing}.
 These emerging capabilities have enabled a broad range of real-world applications, including travel planning~\citep{xie2024travelplanner}, human-computer interaction~\citep{xie2024osworld, wang-etal-2024-appbench, qin2025uitarspioneeringautomatedgui}, and scientific research~\citep{wu2025agentic,GLaD2024,SynerGPT2024,mCLM2025}.
-However, as these systems grow increasingly agentic, foundational questions remain unresolved: What is an agent?
-What constitutes its optimal behavior?
-And how can such optimality be realized in practice?
+As a result, a central question in agent design has emerged: \textit{when should an agent rely on its internal reasoning (e.g, continue existing reasoning processing over the context), and when should it interact with the external world to gain new information?}